 Outreach list credits are used when you build your outreach list.
 Every new list that you build will decrement your credit balance by 1.
 After the outreach list is built, you can open it, close it and do anything else with it for unlimited number of times.
 It is just the actual list build that takes away a single credit from your account.

 Email finder credits control how many times you can use our Email Finder feature.
 Every single search for a personal email will take away 1 credit, even if the email wasn't able to be found.

-Email sender credits define how many personal outreach emails you can send from the Postbag webapp.
-For every email that you actually send, 1 credit will be taken away from this balance.
+Email sequence credits define how many personal email sequences you can send from the Postbag webapp.
+For every sequence that you send for execution, 1 credit will be taken away from this balance.